 5Hannah Murray as Cassie Ainsworth

-Following her superb role as away-with-the-fairies Cassie, Murray is now best known for her portrayal of Gilly in Game of Thrones, and in 2017 had a supporting role in the criticallay acclaimed Detroit
+Following her superb role as away-with-the-fairies Cassie, Murray is now best known for her portrayal of Gilly in Game of Thrones, and in 2017 had a supporting role in the critically acclaimed Detroit.

 6Daniel Kaluuya as Posh Kenneth

 Daniel played Posh Kenneth in the first two seasons of Skins, where he was also a contributing writer.
-Since then he's been nominated for an Oscar for his role in Get Out, starred in the brilliant Black Panther and will apear in heist thriller Widows later this year.
+Since then he’s been nominated for an Oscar for his role in Get Out, starred in the brilliant Black Panther and appeared in heist thriller Widows.
+Most recently, he starred as Fred Hampton in biographical drama Judas and the Black Messiah.
+His performance was critically lauded, and resulted in Daniel winning an Academy Award, a Golden Globe and BAFTA for his role.

 7Kaya Scodelario as Effy Stonem